When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 You hear a siren sound and don't know what it means?
 You can recognise the meaning by the type of signal tone:

-• 1 minute continuous tone: After previously alerting the emergency services, this is the associated all-clear signal.
+• minute continuous tone: After the emergency services have been alerted, this is the associated all-clear signal.

-• 1 minute rising and falling signal: This is a siren alarm as a warning for the population.
-The following applies in this case:
+• minute increasing and decreasing signal: This is a siren alarm as a warning for the population.
+In this case, the following applies:

 Correct behaviour in the event of a siren alarm for the population:

-• Open the website www.bocholt.de.
-Current emergency information is published there in the event of a crisis on an upstream emergency page.
+• Current emergency information is published there in the event of a crisis on an upstream emergency page.

-• Stay calm!
-Only call the emergency number if there is an acute emergency.
+• Only call the emergency number if there is an acute emergency.

 Further information on the siren alarm can be found on the website of the Ministry of the Interior of North Rhine-Westphalia.